Marqueats/.github/profile/README.md

 # Introduction

 This organization is used to collect a series of related hobby projects.
-Creating proficiency in Golang, Flutter, Postgres and other relevant skills.
+Gaining proficiency in Golang, Flutter, Postgres and other relevant skills.

 More to come...